juzhang/mapclient-fai-workshop/doc/plugin-dev2.rst

 GIAS2
 =====

 `GIAS2 <https://bitbucket.org/jangle/gias2>`_ is a free and open-source Python library used by most MAP Client plugins written by Ju Zhang.
 It has a wide range of functionalities aimed at musculoskeletal modelling.
-It's functionalities can be broadly categoried into:
+It's functionalities can be broadly categorised into:

 - Geometric transformations
 - Rigid and non-rigid Registration